Contents hide

 In this construction, verbs of perception are followed by the present participle (verb + -ing).
 The subject of the main clause is not the one performing the action; rather, it is someone or something else.
 The present participle describes an action that is ongoing or continuous.

-Example: I saw him dancing in the room. (the present participle dancing describes the ongoing action he was performing.)
+Example: I saw him dancing in the room.
+(The present participle dancing describes the ongoing action he was performing.)

 It’s essential to pay attention to the context to understand the grammatical meaning and how the subject’s perception relates to the action being described.

 There is another construction that involves using the past participle with verbs of perception.
-This construction is commonly known as the perfect participle or past participle as an adjective.
+This construction is commonly known as the perfect participle or the past participle as an adjective.

 Structure: The construction consists of a verb of perception (e.g., see, hear, notice, observe) followed by the past participle of the verb, functioning as an adjective.